-In order to evaluate the molecular biology of the tumor cell population, a CTC (Circulating tumor cells) is an important part of cancer testing that is often missed by conventional oncologists.
+In order to evaluate the molecular biology of the tumor cell population, a CTC (Circulating tumor cells) as well as a Cancer Stem Cells exam are important for both monitoring progress and determining prognosis.
+Yet, these tests are almost always missed by conventional oncologists.

 By far, the most important test is this one because tumor circulatory stem cells can shed from a 2mm tumor and these are the cells that are the engins of metastases, from which most cancer patients die.